 JF: With airlines such as British Airways and Virgin Atlantic cutting back on its structure, what risk of further downfall do you feel there currently is?

 SJ: I think commercial aviation will gradually get back to some kind of normality over the next few years.
 As I mentioned above the return of corporate travel is key.

 We might have to wait a few years for this to happen so it will be a challenge for some airlines like BA that have a very high number of premium seats on their aircraft.

-This could be good news for leisure travelers, as airlines have typically kept their newest aircraft and best products for the business type destinations.
+This could be good news for leisure travelers, as airlines have typically kept their newest steel and best products for the business-type destinations.